informatics-lab/blog/_posts/2017/2017-05-08-monitoring-scalable-infrastructure.md

 header: https://images.informaticslab.co.uk/articles/article-monitoring/29709f05a71b43ff096589fdb490a804.png
 ---

-Recently I've been thinking a lot about monitoring.
+Recently we've been thinking a lot about monitoring.
 In a world of ephemeral servers, auto-scaling, spot instances and infrastructure-as-code, monitoring has to be tackled differently.

 To solve this problem it is simpler to think about the end result.
 What do you want to do with your monitoring?
 In most cases you want something to keep an eye on your services.
 You want it to notify you when there is an issue and then be able to review historical data to find the root cause of the problem.